mathspp/mathspp/pages/02.blog/04.pydonts/enumerate-me/item.en.md

 title: "Enumerate me | Pydon't"
 ---

-`for` loops are the bread and butter of imperative programming and Python has some really nice tools to work with them.
 If you need to access the items of an iterable but also keep track of their indices, have you considered using `enumerate`?
+Let's talk about another of Python's amazing tools to work with `for` loops.

 ===